 - Keep other pets like cats and dogs out of the room when you have your gecko out.

-It is going to take time to tame your leopard gecko.
+It is going to take time to tame your leo.
 It can take 4 to 6 weeks to get your leopard gecko used to you.
 Don’t worry if it takes longer than that.
 Some geckos take a lot longer to get used to humans.
-Naturally, they are very low on the food chain so their very timid around people.
-Once, they realize that your not a predator they really won’t mind you handling them whenever you want.
+Naturally, they are very low on the food chain so they are very timid around people.
+Once they realize that you are not a predator they really won’t mind you handling them whenever you want.